 As much as we like to think we are making a difference in the lives of kids, the truth is that a lot of variables come into play and we can’t control most of them.
 To instill more meaning into your job, choose one student and dedicate yourself to improving his or her life.
 Talk to this student about his personal life.
 Listen to her stories.
 Give him extra help.
 Do little things that make a big difference.
 Write her a thank you card when she helps pick up the classroom.
 Challenge yourself to see what you can do to make just that one student’s life a little better.

 10. Fake It

 Sometimes you’re just not feeling it.
 You’re tired.
-The damn sun has been hiding behind clouds for a week.
+The damn sun has been hiding behind clouds all week.
 Your class is acting up.
 Your motivation is at zero.
 The last thing you feel like doing is delivering an energetic lesson on the Civil War.
 This is when it’s time to fake it until you make it.
 Remember, you’re a teacher, which means you’re an actor.
 So put on your game face and perform.
-Sometimes, just pretending to be excited can actually make you excited.
+Sometimes, just pretending to be excited can actually make you more excited.

 If all else fails, take a day off.
 If you’re a low-energy dud who’s snarling at your students and grumbling at your colleagues, no one wants you there anyway, and you probably aren’t doing anyone any good.
 Take a day.
 Recharge.
 And come back with renewed vigor.
-And if your principal questions your use of the sick day, tell her you were sick.
-Because you were.

 If you haven’t already done so already, please join the club.
 Click here to begin receiving new articles in your inbox.
 Thanks for reading.